OneDEV135/bouncing-DVD-logo/README.md

 # Bouncing DVD Logo
 > [!IMPORTANT]
-> Must be ran as a website instead of a standalone file!
+> Must be ran as a website instead of a local HTML document!

 ## Info
 Press `[O]` to open settings